Stanisław Król: The great escape

 He is commemorated on the Polish Air Force Memorial at Northolt, Middlesex.

 Unusually, his name was not on the list of murdered officers which was published by newspapers on 20 May 1944.

 Awards

 His conspicuous bravery as a prisoner was recognised by a Mention in Despatches as none of the other relevant decorations then available could be awarded posthumously.

+He also received the Polish Cross of Valour and was twice awarded their Air Medal.

 He also was a member of the Caterpillar Club and efforts are currently being made to return his pin to his family.

 Other victims

 The Gestapo executed a group of 50 of the recaptured prisoners representing almost all of the nationalities involved in the escape.
 Post-war investigations saw a number of those guilty of the murders tracked down, arrested and tried for their crimes.